MicrosoftDocs/power-automate-docs/articles/minit/general-information.md

 ### Aggregation operations

 [Aggregation operations](aggregations.md) are the basis of each metric.
-The following aggregation operations are currently supported:
+The most commonly used aggregation operations are:

 - **COUNT:** Returns the number of aggregated values (`incl.
 COUNTIF, COUNTUNIQUE`).